almarcotte/go-s3-copy/README.md

-# gossip
+# go-s3-copy

-`gossip` watches folders for new files and moves / copies them to an AWS S3 bucket.
+`go-s3-copy` watches folders for new files and moves / copies them to an AWS S3 bucket.
 It is meant to be used as a service / daemon.

 ## Configuration